teiniker/teiniker-lectures-embedded-softwaredesign/programming-c++/oop/inheritance/README.md

 }
 ```

-IN the given example, the **member initialization list** initializes the base
+In the given example, the **member initialization list** initializes the base
 class and the member variables of the derived class before the body of the
 constructor is executed.